alshival/openAI-Discord-Bot/README.md

 # openAI Discord Bot with Market Research Analysis
 Demo: [Vimeo](https://vimeo.com/845117509)

-This Discord bot utilizes OpenAI's GPT models and provides additional functionalities like setting reminders, playing music with the help of a sqlite database, a keras layer, and Google's Youtube.
+This Discord bot utilizes OpenAI's `gpt-3.5-turbo` model and provides additional functionalities like setting reminders, playing music with the help of a sqlite database, a keras layer, and Google's Youtube.
 It now also includes a Market Research Analysis feature, which allows you to create financial charts using yfinance and mix charts with regression lines.

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered.